SM 25x400 [2xM8] / N52 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Wide application in advanced technologically fields – are utilized in computer drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.
+- Significant importance in advanced technologically fields – are utilized in hard drives, electric motors, medical devices or other advanced devices.

 Disadvantages of neodymium magnets: